lidavidm/c-heck-yeah/DESIGN.md

 ##### Data Formats

--Tilesets will be saved as a folder with 2 items: tileset.png and description.dat\n -levels are saved as *.dat\n
+-Tilesets will be saved as a folder with 2 items: tileset.png and description.dat

+-levels are saved as *.dat

--Examples of the format will be added soon\n
+-Examples of the format will be added soon

--Format of files are a WIP: will grow as we develop gameplay\n
+-Format of files are a WIP: will grow as we develop gameplay

 ## Art